The Artist’s Way by Julia Cameron is a self-help book for artists on keeping and rekindling their creative inspiration.

 - Not Too Great in Psychology

-I found the recommendations on psychology-related issue to be not so great.
+I found the recommendations on the psychology-related issues to be not so great.

 The idea of keeping positive reviews for example like described above.
 But also the recommendations on visualization, affirmations and reminder were not best in class in my opinion.

 Start With a Trickle

 I liked the concept behind the daily writing.
 The idea is that instead of forcing yourself to come up with something great, you let it start by a trickle.

 I think that can be an effective way to re-finding your way.